executors/executors/README.md

 ### Defining executors

-A programmer may create an executor by defining a type with one or more executor customization points defined as members.
+A programmer creates an executor by defining a type with one or more execution functions defined as members or free functions as well as other members related to executor identity.

-For example, an executor which creates a new thread for each execution agent may define the `execute()` customization point:
+For example, an executor which creates a new thread for each execution agent may define the `execute()` method:

     struct per_thread_executor
     {